lee2sman/now/README.md

 ### Research / Organizing

 I'm a professor of New Media and Computer Science at [Purchase College](https://www.purchase.edu/live/profiles/2060-lee-tusman).
-I am working on developing support for artist-run groups to do archiving and digital preservation work along with oral history.
+Summer 2023 I developed an open educational resources curriculum for a [Programming Games](/programming-games) course based on open source and creative commons materials.
+I am also working on developing support for artist-run groups to do archiving and digital preservation work along with oral history.
 See [ongoing project notes](https://leetusman.com/archiving-artist-spaces).
 Currently working with Flux Factory.

 I am co-editing an upcoming issue of Hyperrhiz: New Media Cultures, online culture of electronic literature, new media criticism and net art.